Hengle/HPA-Theta-hybrid-optimised-pathfinding-system-in-Unity-DOTS-stack./README.md

 UNITY 2019.3.2f1

-Requires: Burst, Jobs, Entities, Mathematics, HybridRenderer.
+Requires: Burst, Jobs, Entities, Mathematics, HybridRenderer, UnityCollections.

 This is a simple Unity Scene where you can easily make a grid with obstacles and test out pathfidning.
 It is multi-threaded and BURSTCOMPILED so it is very fast.